Rust-for-Linux/rust-for-linux.com/src/Branches.md

 [`staging/rust-pci`](https://github.com/Rust-for-Linux/linux/tree/staging/rust-pci) is dedicated to PCI-related abstractions, which are used by e.g. the [NVMe driver](NVMe-driver.md).

+Please note that this GitHub branch is a mirror of our main [development branch](https://git.sr.ht/~metaspace/linux-rust-pci).
+Both branches are permanently in sync, so feel free to pull from any of them.

 The branch is kept in a compilable state (rebased regularly on top of `rust-next` or mainline).
 Fixes and features are welcome.

+For submitting patches and for contacting us in general, please use the project's [mailing list](https://lists.sr.ht/~metaspace/linux-rust-pci).
+You can, however, open issues on GitHub if you wish to.

-It is maintained by Andreas Hindborg.
-Please contact him through [Zulip](Contact.md#zulip-chat).
+Andreas Hindborg is `rust-pci`'s maintainer.
+You can also contact him through [Zulip](Contact.md#zulip-chat).

 ### `staging/rust-net`